-You can export data from these pages to a comma-separated values (.csv) file or (.pdf) document by using the Export button, and then use the exported data to build reports.
+You can export data from these pages to a comma-separated values (.csv) file, Microsoft Excel file (.xlsx), or (.pdf) document by using the Reports button, and then use the exported data to build reports.
 Additionally, you can customize the page and then schedule a report to be created and emailed on a regular basis by using the Scheduled Reports button.